NSHipster/articles/2013-11-18-nsfilemanager.md

 ## Common Tasks

 > Throughout the code samples is the magical incantation `NSSearchPathForDirectoriesInDomains(NSDocumentDirectory, NSUserDomainMask, YES)`.
 This may be tied with KVO as one of the worst APIs in Cocoa.
 Just know that this returns an array containing the user documents directory as the first object.
-Thank goodness for the inclusion of `NSArray -firstObject`.
+Thank goodness for the inclusion of `-[NSArray firstObject]`.

 ### Determining If A File Exists